Everyone is a life coach these days

-It's become so common that you might be wondering: is life coaching legitimate?
+It's become so common that you might be wondering: is life coaching actually legitimate?

 Here's the thing: the field of coaching is expanding exponentially.
-With such rapid growth, it's inevitable that a few shady characters will jump on the trend.
+And with such rapid growth, it's inevitable that a few shady characters will jump on the trend.
 Don't let that rattle your cage - the industry itself is the real deal.

-Here's why so many people are looking to enter the profession:
+Here's why so many people are starting to enter the profession in recent years:

-The internet has allowed anyone to hang a business shingle on their door.
-This means if you've been through some shit and want to help others who are going through some of the same shit, you can help without leaving your home.
+The internet has allowed anyone to start a coaching business with very low overhead or startup costs.
+This means if you've been through some form of transformation in your life and feel inspired to help others who are going through a similar experience, you can do it from the comfort of home.
 Enter online sessions.
 Packages.
 Programs.
-Life coaching.
+Life Coaching.

 So everyone's a life coach now.
 Or so it seems.

-But this isn't why you are getting cringes from other people when you say you're a life coach.
+But this isn't why you're catching eye-rolls from people when you say you're a life coach.

-When you announce that you are a life coach, people get the impression that what you are really saying is that you have conquered life.
-That you know everything.
+When you announce that you are a life coach, some people get the impression that what you're really saying is that you have "mastered" life.
+That you know everything now, and it's time to share the love.
 It's inherent in the title and a hard pill to swallow.
-It's lined with ego and push back will come faster than you can tweet your new passion, especially from your friends.
-Maybe not in words.
-But you will be able to see it etched into their faces.

 So what do you do?
 You're passionate about helping others.
 It's something you've always wanted to do.
 All your friends have been coming to you for advice since forever.
 And you've done a shit ton of work on yourself, read all the books, and have taken life coaching courses.